 JPS may first arise in the form of bleeding from the gastrointestinal (GI) tract or as signs of anemia secondary to the GI bleed.
 Abdominal pain and diarrhea are other symptoms of JPS.

 Other abnormalities are present in about 15 of every 100 patients with JPS, of which include:

 - Anomalies of the heart, brain and/or genitourinary tract

 - Having more fingers than normal

 Juvenile polyposis of infancy

-In this form, juvenile polyps occur throughout the gastrointestinal tract, beginning in infancy.
-It is the most severe form and has the worst prognosis.
-Most infants with this syndrome develop a serious complication called protein-losing enteropathy which leads to diarrhea, weight loss and failure to thrive.
+In this form of JPS, juvenile polyps are present throughout the gastrointestinal tract and first develop during the patient's infancy.
+This conditions is considered to be most severe form of JPS and therefore has the worst prognosis.
+Most infants with this syndrome develop a serious complication called protein-losing enteropathy, which leads to diarrhea, weight loss and failure to thrive.